 Perhaps the least normal thing about our wedding was the invitation, because we had to make it bilingual Italian-English, and because I still hung on to an American idea of elaborate invitations.
 My solution was to print an insert on semi-opaque tracing paper that went inside the Italian invite.
 As I had multiple inserts, I chose a folded style invite, but stuck to a traditional text and layout.
 This consisted of a very pretty handmade paper with yellow flowers, folded, with the printed page folded inside.
 For the English speaking guests I put in the translation, plus those invited to the lunch after the ceremony received a small card.
 I opted for Arial font and no caps on our names, and had the invitation printed in grey.
 Call me transgressive.

 One thing that is very different about Italian invitations, compared to the Anglo-Saxon tradition, is the lack of a reply card or strict RSVP method.
 I made reply cards for my North-American guests, but here in Italy I was dissuaded from doing this.
 I wrote RSVP on the lunch invitation, but we were instructed not to put a phone number on it (and god forbid an email address).
 The idea is that if they’re close enough to be invited to your wedding, they ought to know your phone number, and be in contact with someone close to you in order to let you know if they’re attending.
 This resulted in not having a solid head count – people phoned my mother in law (and she didn’t keep track), or didn’t RSVP at all (since they didn’t seem to know what those four letters meant).
-A few people who did confirm simply did not show up the day of.
+A few people who did confirm simply did not show up the day of, costing me a lot of extra money.
 I was too happy at the time to be as pissed as I ought to have been.

 I was a highly organized bride (you didn’t have any doubts about this, right?) and I also stored copies of every item related to the wedding in a box after the fact, so I am happy to share with you a bomboniere and the menu.
 The bomboniere is a little container of candied almonds with a slip of paper to remember the date.
 These are usually attached to a small gift like a little plate or other dust-catching do-dad.
 As I refused, we gave food to a local charity and attached a scroll about this donation to the pretty baggie.
 Many people keep these in silver bowls around the house; I eat the almonds and turn the baggies into lavender sachets in my closet.
 That’s as Martha Stewart as I get.